Skip to content

 For multi-step flows, keep the background color consistent across all steps.
 Mixing colors can imply additional meanings or suggest that some steps are more important than others.
 If unsure, default to grey.

 Can't find an illustration that works for your use case?
-You can request new illustrations from the brand design team.
+Request a new one from the brand design team.

 Do